erxes/erxes/docs/docs/contribute/contribute-to-documentation.md

 :::tip

 This guide is specific to contributing to the documentation.
-If you’re interested in contributing to erxes codebase, check out the guideline to contribute codebase.
+If you’re interested in contributing to erxes codebase, check out <a href="https://www.erxes.org/contribute/contribute-to-codebase" target="_blank">the guideline to contribute codebase</a>.

 :::